cdiggins/plato/README.md

 ## Functions and Modules

+Functions are organized in groups called modules.
+A module has no state or variables.

+    Note: Plato functions are not methods.
+They have no implicit "this" parameter.

 Plato functions can be defined with or without type declarations.
 If type declarations are omitted then the type is inferred.

-    Note: Plato functions are not methods.
-They have no implicit "this" parameter.

-Functions are organized in groups called modules.
-A module is like a class with no state, and only static methods in languages like C#, Java, or C++.

 For some [examples of functions and modules see the standard library](https://github.com/cdiggins/plato/blob/main/PlatoStandardLibrary/modules.plato).

 ## Types and Fields

-A type assigned a name to a set of fields (member variables).
+A type assigns a name to a set of fields (member variables).
 Types do not contain functions.
-A type usually implements at least one or more concepts.
+A type may `implement` one or more concepts.
+When a type declares that it implements a concept, it will support all functions defined within the concept.

 For some [examples of types see the standard library](https://github.com/cdiggins/plato/blob/main/PlatoStandardLibrary/types.plato).